seedcase-project/seedcase-website/design/decisions/why-docker/index.md

 third-party tools.
 Lastly, Docker has a lengthy history of working with well-known cloud platforms like Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 It is also compatible with Microsoft, Azure, and OpenStack.
-Overall, regardless of how great the alternatives are, Docker is still a viable option.
+Overall, regardless of how great the alternatives are, Docker is the most suitable container platform for this project.